 It fits well, breathes well and looks great!

 It has some VERY subtle branding on the sides, a super tiny bright orange mark.
-I usually don’t like branding like his on polos, but this works really well and is very subtle.
+I usually don’t like branding like this on polos, but this works really well and is very subtle.

 Bluffworks polo review: the final verdict